andie5/nandos-assessment/README.md

 1 3 N
 5 1 E

+# Getting started

+- The input file is contained in the input folder.
+This input file is needed to run the program: `rovers.txt`
+- Update this file if you want to add more test examples
+- To run the program `go run .` or `go build .` followed by `./v1`

 # Assumptions

 - If any input directions are not "L", "M" or "R", then that direction is just ignored for a given rover
 - Rovers can start and finish in the same location
+- The planet grid size and the rover coordinates will fit into the default 32 bits or 64 bits dependent on the platform.
+Specific int base has not been considered as part of this implementation
 - The input structure will always have the grid size as the first row, then alternate rows for the starting position of the rover followed by the commands for that rover

+# Future considerations

+- The input file could be another process or a database